rkhullar/csci870/README.md

 | :--------------------------------------: |
 | ***Figure 2.2 - Entity Relation Diagram*** |

 One WiFi scan or sample results in one or more scan records.
-Each scan record contains information about the mac address to one access point, the signal strength to that access point, the location, the unix time stamp, and the user who performed the scan.
+Each scan record contains the the mac address for a single access point, the signal strength to that access point, the location of the scan, the UNIX time stamp, and the user who performed the scan.
 The locations are stored as a separate table with building, floor, and room description.

 In order to reduce redundancy a table of unique access points is maintained as well as one for unique locations.
 The actor table contains information for all people in the system including normal users, administrators, and new unverified signups.
 Figure 2.2 shows the simplified entity relation diagram.